Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 The dry season has much nicer weather, with clear days and nights, but it’s worth noting that wet season has slightly milder temperatures overall.

-As you may have guessed, dry season is the high season for travel in the region, and it’s certainly the best time of year to visit if you’re interested in hiking and outdoor activities.
+As you may have assumed, dry season is the high season for travel in the region, and it’s certainly the best time of year to visit if you’re interested in hiking and outdoor activities.

 Wet season sees far fewer tourists, but that’s with good reason - with regular heavy rains and potentially limited visibility, outdoor activities are not especially pleasant during this period.